wso2/docs-is/en/docs/deploy/elk-configuring-alerts.md

 Follow the steps below to configure alert connectors.

 !!!
 Prerequisite
-    [Import](#configure-alert-dashboards) the artifact file to Kibana.
+    Follow the [Configure Alert Dashboards](#configure-alert-dashboards) guide to import the artifact file to Kibana.

-1. To view the Alert Rule, navigate to **Stack Management** > **Rules and Connectors**.
+1. To view the Alert Rules, go to **Stack Management** > **Rules and Connectors**.
    <img src="../../assets/img/elk-analytics/alerting/elk-alerting-1.png" alt="Alert Connectors">
-4. Create a new connector from the **Connectors** tab.
-Provide the required fields and test if the connector is working.
+2. Navigate to the **Connectors** tab and click **Create connector**.
+3. Among the options presented, create your preferred connector type by entering the required details.
+4. Once created, click on the **play** icon to test the connection.

+Once you have set your preferred connectors, you need to provide those connectors for each alert rule.
+To do so:

+1. Navigate to the **Rules** tab and click on the **Edit** icon under a rule.
+2. Under **Actions**, provide the connectors that you configured above.
-5. Edit each Alert Rule and provide the connector.
-Change the alert rule and other parameters if required.
+3. Change the alert rule and other parameters to your preference and click **Save**.

    <img src="../../assets/img/elk-analytics/alerting/elk-alerting-3.png" alt="Alert Rule Connectors">